The Block D upper stage. Copyright © 2011 Anatoly Zak

 Block D has a length of 5.5 meters and a diameter of 4 meters.
 Although the stage has its own energy source and avionics, its overall control and data relay is usually performed by the payload.
 Within the configuration of the N1-L3 rocket complex, a three-segment fairing was used to mate Block D with Block G below and the lunar orbital spacecraft above.
 In the Proton rocket configuration, a two-segment shroud is used.

-To control the stage during coasting (without thrust) phase of the flight in low Earth orbit, Block D was equipped with small autonomous thrusters burning unsymmetrical dimethyl hydrazine (UDMH) mixed with nitrogen tetroxide (NTO).
+To control the stage during coasting phase of the flight (without thrust) in low Earth orbit, Block D was equipped with small autonomous thrusters burning unsymmetrical dimethyl hydrazine (UDMH) mixed with nitrogen tetroxide (NTO).

 The main engine of the stage, burning kerosene and liquid oxygen had a thrust in vacuum of 85 kH (8.7 tons) and a specific impulse of more than 350 seconds.
 The total burn time (in multiple firings) for this engine could reach more than 600 seconds.
 The propulsion system designated 11D58M or RD-58M was developed at Korolev's OKB-1, and it was mass-produced by the Voronezh mechanical plant, south of Moscow.